BUILTNYU/optimization-toolbox/README.md

 ## Algorithms for constrained optimization

-PS: More algorithms are expected to be added later on.
+PS: More algorithms are expected to be added.